josephrmoore/budgetbattle/README.md

-budgetbattle
+Budget Slasher
 ============

-Budget Battle - Cut or spend depending on your party's position.
+Budget Slasher - Cut every bill as if your political life depended on it.
 A game in Processing made for the Humor and Code class at Parsons &amp; The New School University.